DanielGall500/dagbani/README.md

 #### 1. Dagbani Pre-processing Scripts
 These scripts are designed to clean, normalise, and prepare Dagbani text data for further computational processing, particularly focusing on IPA (International Phonetic Alphabet) symbols.
 The pre-processing handles tasks such as:

-Normalization: Ensuring that characters, especially non-ASCII ones (like IPA symbols), are standardized (e.g., converting various forms of the same character to a unified format).
+* Normalisation: Ensuring that characters, especially non-ASCII ones (like IPA symbols), are standardized (e.g., converting various forms of the same character to a unified format).
-Transliteration: Converting certain phonetic representations in Dagbani into IPA symbols or other required formats.
+* Transliteration: Converting certain phonetic representations in Dagbani into IPA symbols or other required formats.
-Noise removal: Filtering out non-textual elements or irrelevant characters (e.g diacritics) that could interfere with the analysis.
+* Noise removal: Filtering out non-textual elements or irrelevant characters (e.g diacritics) that could interfere with the analysis.

 #### 2. Phonological Word to CV-Structure Converter
 This script takes Dagbani phonological words as input and outputs their Consonant-Vowel (CV) structure.
 Every syllable can be broken down into consonants (C) and vowels (V), and this structure provides a simplified representation of how words are constructed.